DevExpress-Examples/winforms-dashboard-custom-items/readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WinForms Dashboard - Custom Items
+# Dashboard for WinForms - Custom Items

 The following example shows how to implement a custom dashboard item in a WinForms application.
 Custom items allow you to embed any WinForms UI control in a dashboard.
 You can interact with custom items in the Dashboard Designer just like with any built-in item.
 ## TutorialsCustomItems